sonderformat-llc/wp-self-host-updater-generator/README.md

 # WP Self-Host Updater Generator

 A GitHub Action for WordPress plugin and theme developers to enable self-hosted updates directly from GitHub.
-This Action simplifies the process of self-hosting your plugins and themes by:
+This Action simplifies the process of self-hosting your plugins by:

 1. Generating and commititing a JSON file based on the `readme.txt`.
 - The `JSON` file will be used by plugin/theme to check updates.